skim-rs/skim/README.md

 `SkimItemReceiver` (we can easily turn a `File` for `String` into `BufRead`).
 So that you could deal with strings or files easily.

-Check more examples under [examples/](https://github.com/lotabout/skim/tree/master/examples) directory.
+Check out more examples under the [examples/](https://github.com/lotabout/skim/tree/master/skim/examples) directory.

 # FAQ